suchmememanyskill/CssLoader-ThemeDb/README.md

 ```

 # Support
-If you need any help creating or submitting a theme, [we have a Discord server where you can ask for help](https://discord.gg/aH9rsuP).
+If you need any help creating or submitting a theme, please use [the Steam Deck Homebrew Discord server](https://discord.gg/ZU74G2NJzk).
+Please use the CSS-Loader Support thread in the #support-plugins channel.

+## Upgrading a theme
+If you created a theme and would like to upgrade it to the latest manifest version, please follow this guide.

+### Upgrading from version 1
+To upgrade a version 1 `themes.json`, all options of a patch need to be put in a `values` dictionary, and a `manifest_version` field should be added to the root of the .json with value `2`.
+Please see [Making a theme compatible with the CSS loader](#making-a-theme-compatible-with-the-css-loader) for an example.